algosup/2024-2025-project-3-quickest-path-team-8/documents/technical_specifications/technical_specifications.md

 1. **Initial Implementation**:

-   - Begin with the A\* algorithm and a basic graph representation.
+   - Begin with the Dijkstra’s algorithm and a basic graph representation.
    - Implement the REST API with a single endpoint for path calculations.
    - Create a minimal dataset validation tool to handle basic checks (e.g., format validation and duplicate removal).